How does Deliveroo work: Business and revenue model

-- Other perks: High-quality safety equipment, Deliveroo necessities, free foreign money transfers, promotions, and savings for riders.
-They are also given access to free internet tools and are encouraged to establish social organizations, such as the Deliveroo riders’ network.
+- Other benefits: High-quality safety equipment, Deliveroo essentials, free international money transfers, promotions, and discounts for riders.
+As part of the program, Deliveroo riders have access to free internet tools and are encouraged to form social groups like the Deliveroo riders’ network.

-- Flexible Work Hours: These riders have a lot of freedom in terms of working hours, and they may pick when they want to work.
-They can just log in and start riding whenever they want with the Deliveroo rider app, which allows them to organize their schedule properly.
+- Flexible work shifts: Riders have a great deal of flexibility in terms of working hours, and they may choose when they wish to work.
+The Deliveroo rider app allows users to log in and start riding anytime they choose, so they can better plan their time.